- Written by Dr.Mehmet Demircioglu

 Do not decide only by counting days.
 Look at the scalp first.
 The recipient area should be closed, settled, and free from fresh bleeding, open skin, discharge, spreading redness, heavy crusts, or worsening pain.
 The donor area should also feel settled enough for movement, sweat, and normal washing.

 The next question is whether the planned activity can be controlled.
 Solo ball drills are easier to control than a match.
 Shadowboxing is easier to control than sparring.
 Shooting baskets alone is easier to control than competitive play.
 Walking on a treadmill is easier to control than crowded sport.
+The first return session should be short enough that you can stop before sweat, fatigue, or pressure makes you careless.

 Also ask whether you can stop if something feels wrong.
 If you are likely to push through pain, hide discomfort, or keep playing because teammates are waiting, you are not ready for contact sport.
 Your behavior during sport matters as much as the procedure date.